 The Minority Peer Counselor (MPC) is a paraprofessional staff member who works actively to support Brown’s philosophy by promoting personal growth, social responsibility, and intellectual development through community-based interactions in a first-year residence hall unit, with a special emphasis on mentoring and supporting first year students of color.
 The MPC works closely with their unit Co-Counselor team which consists of a Resident Counselor (RC) and Women Peer Counselor (WPC) to facilitate this objective.

-By using a system of community support, the student-run program has had a significant impact on making Third World incoming students feel comfortable in a predominately white institution.
+By using a system of community support, the student-run program has had a significant impact on making students of color feel comfortable in a predominately white institution.
 MPCs receive comprehensive training on a range of skills, which include navigating/awareness of the -isms (i.e., racism, classism, sexism, etc.), active listening, crisis intervention, mediation, conflict resolution, promoting pluralism and diversity, and building community.
 They are a vital link in the network of support available to new students of color.